mrjackyliang/homebridge-adt-pulse/README.md

   - Include the `"ignoreSensorProblemStatus"` value in the `options` array.
   - ⚠️ Enabling this option will prevent you from being able to silence a ringing alarm triggered by a "Sensor Problem" or "Sensor Problems" status.

-If the `options` array is not empty, a warning will be displayed upon every startup for every enabled option, and this warning cannot be disabled.
+If the `options` array is not empty (e.g. `[]`), a warning will be displayed upon every startup, and this warning cannot be disabled.

 ## Specifying the Sensors
 In the past, this plugin would automatically detect sensors and dynamically manage their addition and removal based on its observations.

 However, this approach posed challenges.
 If the plugin failed to detect sensors or encountered portal irregularities, it could unintentionally remove all sensors, resulting in an inadvertent reset.

-While a setting was introduced (prior to `v3.0.0`) to prevent the removal of obsolete zones, over time, it felt more like a workaround than a solution.
+While a setting was introduced (before `v3.0.0`) to prevent the removal of obsolete zones, over time, it felt more like a workaround than a solution.

 In this updated version of the plugin, I have implemented a new requirement that users must explicitly specify each sensor they wish to integrate into Homebridge.